The Missing Cross to Purity

 But mind that which is sober and modest, and keep to your plain fashions,

-that therein you may judge the world, whose minds and eyes are in,
+that in this you may judge the world, whose minds and eyes are in,

 'what they shall put on, and what they shall eat.'

-And Friends that see the world so often alter their fashions,
+And Friends who see the world so often altering their fashions,

-if you follow them, and run into them, in that you cannot judge the world,
+if you follow them, and run into them, you cannot judge the world in that,

 Therefore, keep all in the modesty, and plainness,